cvat-ai/cvat/site/content/en/docs/manual/advanced/filter.md

 `Starts with`; `Ends with` - filter by beginning or end.

-`Proximity search` - looks for text where two separate words are within a specified `near` range.

 Some properties support two types of values that you can choose:

 ![](/images/image205.jpg)